Ndemco/pastthehappypath/_posts/2026-04-01-test-the-contract.md

 There's no clean study that puts an exact number on this (I looked) but every developer currently on an on-call rotation knows this to be true: production incidents routinely start at a service boundary and cascade outward.
-Lack of transactionality, expired tokens, breaking changes to your API.
+Think transactionality gaps, expired tokens, and breaking changes to your API.
 None of these live in your business logic.
 They live at the seams.

 This is where the main issue with the testing pyramid is apparent.
-Units tests are really, really bad at testing your application boundaries.
+Units tests are really, **really** bad at testing your application boundaries.

 A well-designed application boundary is thin and just performs the IO with minimal logic.
 Consider this simple repository class:
 ```java